About Our Church3400 Wilderness Trail | Sundays @ 10a.m., 11 a.m., and 5 p.m. | Wednesdays @ 7 p.m.

 Jim has been with RBC since 1990.
 He was set aside by the church for full time ministry in November of 1991.
 Jim was brought to faith as a teenager and soon began to experience a desire to preach God’s Word.
 He trained for the ministry at Columbia Bible College in Columbia, SC (now Columbia International University) and at the Trinity Ministerial Academy in Montville, NJ.
 He married his wife, Becky in 1989 and they have been blessed with three daughters and one son.

 Derek grew up in Oklahoma and was saved at an early age.
 He first came to the church in 2013 after moving to Louisville to study at The Southern Baptist Theological Seminary.
 He was ordained to the eldership in February of 2018.
-He and his wife, Katia, were married in July of 2018 and have been blessed with two children.
+He and his wife, Katia, were married in July of 2018 and have been blessed with three children.

 Charlie was converted in 1986 while participating in a Navigators 2:7 course at his new wife Donna’s request.
 About 7 years later, he began to embrace the doctrines of grace in a workplace Bible study led by a current member of our church.
 He came to the church in Louisville in 1997.
 He was ordained to the eldership in May of 2008 and continues to learn of God’s amazing grace in his life and the lives of His people.
 He and Donna have been blessed with an adopted daughter before being surprisingly and abundantly blessed with three boys.